What came before the Sui Dynasty?

 In the Three Kingdoms period, Chinese artists had learned a lot about Indian and West Asian sculptural styles.

 In painting, too, artists developed a more unified system of painting during the Sui Dynasty.
-They were especially interested in how to show that one thing was nearer than another, or farther away but larger.
+Chinese painters were especially interested in perspective.
+How could they show that one thing was nearer than another?
+How could they show that something was farther away but larger?

 This was also a time of developing pottery styles.
 In the Sui Dynasty, for the first time, we see recognizable beginnings of the great Chinese porcelain industry (that’s why we call our dishes “china”!).

 Learn by doing: paint a landscape using perspective

 The British Museum Book of Chinese Art, by Jessica Rawson and others (1996).
 Rawson is a curator at the British Museum, and she uses the collection of the British Museum to illustrate this book.
 Library Journal calls it “easily the best introductory overview of Chinese art to appear in years”.